 To achieve a 25 percent reduction in Maryland’s greenhouse gas emissions by 2020, the state, through its implementation of the 150-plus programs and initiatives described in the plan, must reduce Maryland’s greenhouse gas emissions by 55 million metric tons of carbon dioxide-equivalent annually.
 This reduction includes offsetting growth that is expected to occur between 2006 and 2020 (called the ‘business-as-usual’ forecast).

 Business-as-usual forecasting is important because in the absence of regulatory programs requiring greenhouse gas emissions reductions, emissions will continue to grow through 2020.
 This increases the size of the reduction needed to reduce emissions by 25 percent from 2006 levels.
 The business-as-usual forecast accounts for this growth in emissions.
 In the middle figure opposite, the red line depicts the business-as-usual forecast.

 The goal of reducing emissions 25 percent is attainable by strengthening and building on current programs, such as the Maryland Renewable Energy Portfolio Standard and EmPOWER Maryland, and by incorporating cutting-edge technology and strategies.
-Since the initial release of the draft Plan in February 2012, over 1,000 public comments have been received and a number of strategy and program enhancements have been added.
-The State will continue to explore new areas and develop new programs before 2020.
-The Actions page summarizes the Plan’s key programs.
+Since the initial release of the draft plan in February 2012, more than 1,000 public comments have been received and a number of strategy and program enhancements have been added.
+The state will continue to explore new areas and develop new programs before 2020.
+The Actions page summarizes the plan’s key programs.
 The implementation of these programs will drive more than 80 percent of Maryland’s greenhouse gas emissions reductions.